temujin9/mezovy/npcs/hobgoblins/lockeweaver.md

     - 32kgp value (16k/4BP/16 days to create) => (1800*5*9) / 5
   - Astral Anvil: Permanency fully-paid on CGD, command word 1/day
     - 240kgp value (120k/30BP/120 days to create) => (50*22,500 + 1800*5*9) / 5
+    - Takes 240 days to craft, so he's occupied for the foreseeable future
   - Crafting
     - You can make items bigger than you can cast the spells for
     - Spellcraft 38 = 15+4?(Int)+4(Arcane Workbook)+5(Armillary Amulet)+6(Skill Focus)+4(Magical Aptitude)